Sullivan County, Missouri: History

 In 1682, René-Robert Cavelier, Sieur de la Salle claimed the territory west of the Mississippi River for France, which included present-day Sullivan County.
 The United States acquired this region under terms of the Louisiana Purchase on July 4, 1803.
-Twenty-one years later, the Sac (Sauk), Meskwaki (Fox), and Iowa Native American nations ceded their tribal land to the U.S. government under two treaties in August 1824.
+Twenty-one years later, the Sauk, Meskwaki, and Iowa Native American nations ceded their tribal land to the U.S. government under two treaties in August 1824.

 Dr. Jacob Holland and his son, Robert W. Holland, arrived in 1836, becoming the county's first permanent White settlers.
 Dr. Holland, a veteran of the Black Hawk War and practitioner of herbal medicine, and son staked their home sites at the Main Locust Creek Settlement near a place called Scottsville.
 American pioneers from Ohio, Illinois, Kentucky, Tennessee, and Virginia quickly followed them and established farms and small businesses at Pharsalia (Milan) Settlement, Yellow Creek Settlement, and Jackson's Corners (Jacksonville) by 1840.

 The Missouri state legislature defined the boundaries of the county from Chariton County during the 1842–1843 legislative session, and first named it Highland County.
 However, the number of permanent settlers did not meet requirements for civil governance and military purposes, so legislators attached administration of Highland County to Linn County.
 A new survey of the county in 1844 determined that the population was sufficient to permit full organization.
 E.M.C.
 Morelock, a representative from Highland County, presented an act to the state legislature, which they approved on February 14, 1845, and the county became formally organized.
 By the same act, it was renamed Sullivan County in honor of John Sullivan, a major general in the Continental Army during the American Revolutionary War.

 Settlers established the town of Milan (pronounced MY-lun) in 1845, located at the center of the county, where the first courts met.
 William Putnam built the first courthouse, which was occupied in October 1847.
 Ten years later, residents leveled an Indian mound in the middle of town to make the public square and Major John McCollough built the second courthouse, the first brick structure in Milan, on this site during 1857–1858.
 (This courthouse was destroyed by fire in 1908 and it was not until 1938 that it was replaced by the three-story limestone building that stands today.)
-The last federal land office established in Missouri also operated from the square from 1849 to 1859.
+The last United States General Land Office established in Missouri also operated from the square from 1849 to 1859.
 The state legislature officially incorporated the city of Milan on February 8, 1859.
 Other towns platted in the county's early years included Greencastle (1857), Newtown (1858), Pollock (1873), Boynton and Cora (1877), Green City and Winigan (1880), Humphreys and Reger (1881), Osgood (1886), and Harris (1887).
 Green City College opened in 1885, and a business institute opened in Humphreys in 1884.